xdividr/dreamcloud-docs/source/dreamcompute/tutorials/how-to-install-modsecurity.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 The default recommended config file provided for ModSecurity is a good starting,
 but has very few actual protective rules configured.
-We can use the
+In this tutorial the OWASP
-OWASP Core Rule Set (CRS) to provide additional protection for our web server.
+\Core Rule Set (CRS) will be used to provide additional protection.

 Enabling CRS Rulesets
 ---------------------

 The Ubuntu package for ModSecurity recommends a separate package containing the
-CRS rulesets, so we can use those as a extra source of rules for our WAF.
+CRS rulesets, which can be used as an extra source of rules for our WAF.
 Navigate to the directory containing these rules:

 .. code::